Examples of Industrial Workers of the World in the following topics:

 - Both the number of unskilled and skilled workers increased, as their wage rates grew.

-- The Second Industrial Revolution continued into the 20th century with early factory electrification and the production line, and ended at the start of the First World War.
+- The Second Industrial Revolution continued into the twentieth century with early factory electrification and the production line, and ended at the start of the World War I.

 - The New Deal and the economic growth during World War II greatly empowered American labor unions, which resulted in the dramatic increase of union membership.